greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/COPY.html.md

 COPY (SELECT * from my_sales ) TO stdout;
 ```

-`COPY FROM` can be used with plain, foreign, or partitioned tables XXX or with views that have INSTEAD OF INSERT triggers.
-XXX
+`COPY FROM` can be used with plain, foreign, or partitioned tables or with views that have INSTEAD OF INSERT triggers.

 You must have `SELECT` privilege on the table whose values are read by `COPY TO`, and `INSERT` privilege on the table into which values are inserted by `COPY FROM`.
 It is sufficient to have column privileges on the columns listed in the command.